 How long does it take?

-After you submit and pay for your request for advice, you will receive an email within 5 working days, to confirm that we have got your application and tell you which planning officer will be dealing with it.
+After you have submitted and paid for your request for pre-application advice, we will aim to acknowledge that we have received your application and tell you which case officer has been allocated to your case, within 10 workings days.

 How much does it cost?